Please, visit our birth planning page as well

-- Catheter is set up (it is removed the morning after). *If baby goes to NICU, you will not be able to get up to see her until the catheter is removed, so you will not be able to see her until the next morning.
+- Catheter is set up (it is removed the morning after). *If baby goes to NICU, you may not be able to get up to see her until the catheter is removed.

 - Blood Pressure, Heart Rate Monitor, and pressure boots (on legs) are in place.

 - Brought to the Operating Room (possibly before this point).
 A paper sheet “screen” will block your view of the surgery, and your hands may be tied down to prevent you from spontaneously touching the open area. *Remember to bring your camera, a picture of you and your husband, and a few baby swaddling blankets to O.R.

 There are three ways the medicine adequate for comfortable and safe surgery can be administered.

 - Epidural: if you were already using this for labor, the nurse can add medicine appropriate for Cesarean to it.